cplett/cplett.github.io/page/xtb/11-docking.md

 </div>
 {% include defaulttab.html id="open-2" %}

-The best structure found is written to `best.xyz`.
-Additionally, the 15 best structures are written per default to the `final_structures.xyz` file.
-Both can be visualized by opening them with a graphical program like molden.
+The best structure found is saved to `best.xyz`.
+Additionally, by default, the 15 best structures are written to the `final_structures.xyz` file.
+Both files can be visualized by opening them with a graphical program like Molden.